 Bird Friendly.
 Certified by scientists from the Smithsonian Migratory Bird Center, this coffee is organic and meets strict requirements for both the amount of shade and the type of forest in which the coffee is grown.
 Bird Friendly coffee farms are unique places where forest canopy and working farm merge into a single habitat.
 By paying a little extra and insisting on Bird Friendly coffee, you can help farmers hold out against economic pressures and continue preserving these valuable lands.
 The good news is that there’s more Bird Friendly coffee out there than many people realize—we just need to let retailers know we want it (see below).

 Organic.
 As with other organic crops, certified organic coffee is grown without most synthetic pesticides and fertilizers and is fairly sustainable—although there are no criteria for shade cover.
-Because of coffee’s growth requirements, it’s likely that organic coffee has been grown under some kind of shade.
+Because of coffee’s growth requirements, it’s likely that organic coffee has been grown under some kind of shade, which is good.
 However, many farmers shade their coffee using other crops or nonnative, heavily pruned trees that provide substantially less habitat for birds, and the organic label offers no information about this.

 - Shade-grown.
 “Shade-grown” labels often appear on specialty coffees, but unfortunately this designation is not regulated and doesn’t tell you much about the growing conditions at the farm.
 When the idea for Bird Friendly coffee was hatched by the Smithsonian Migratory Bird Center in 1996, plans for the certification process faltered while coffee companies quickly adopted the term “shade-grown” as a marketing buzzword.
 Unfortunately, this type of coffee can be grown among sparse trees on farms that lack diverse forest structure.
 Some shade-grown coffee is even grown under only the flimsy cover of banana trees fed artificial fertilizers and pesticides.

 - Sun-grown.
 Most coffee grown at an industrial scale is grown under full sun.
-Acres upon acres of coffee bushes planted in hedge-like rows are sustained by fertilizers, pesticides, and irrigation.
-If a coffee brand bears no labels at all, it is likely produced with these methods and is unsustainable.
+Acres upon acres of coffee bushes planted in hedgelike rows are sustained by fertilizers, pesticides, and irrigation.
+Cheaper brands of coffee are likely produced with these methods and are unsustainable.

 Bird Friendly Farmers Offer Half a Solution—We Can Be the Other Half